GlobalFishingWatch/GFW_technical_documentation/Product-Vessel-Info-Summary.md

 ## Example Queries

-+ Please see the [All Vessels Data Template](https://docs.google.com/document/d/1zhYOFaur-XNv5i1q3cE-IGn84bcJRNAJqTya0BIBmQo/edit?pli=1) `Use cases` section for example Queries expanding on the following questions:
++ Please see the [Product Vessel Info Summary Data Template](https://docs.google.com/document/d/1YwEFUtSAIujy8j8BO1DFkg6kqu3xcP8T5yZW_SsBH1Q/edit) `Use cases` section for example Queries expanding on the following questions:
 > * How do I use the activity summary fields to understand vessel activity?
-> * How do I compare what the current product ship and gear type is (v2) to what was in the previous all vessel (unversioned) table?
+> * How do I compare what the current product ship and gear type is in the product vessel info summary table to what was in the previous version of the table (all vessels v2)?
 > * Discrepancy vessel example
 > * Why is a vessel I know to be a fishing vessel, not indicated as fishing on the Map?
-> * How can the All Vessels v2 table be used to identify all possible fishing vessels?
+> * How can the Product Vessel Info Summary table be used to identify all possible fishing vessels?
-+ [vessel_id_connected_to_noisy_segment_check](https://github.com/GlobalFishingWatch/bigquery-documentation-wf827/blob/master/queries/vessel_id_connected_to_noisy_segment_check.sql) - if a vessel_id does not appear in All Vessels v2, the only reason this should happen is because the vessel_id is connected to only noisy segments.
-The example query allows users to input a vessel_id or ssvid and verify if the vessel_ids connected to the vessel have at least one non-noisy segment and should thus be included in the All Vessels v2 table.
++ [vessel_id_connected_to_noisy_segment_check](https://github.com/GlobalFishingWatch/bigquery-documentation-wf827/blob/master/queries/vessel_id_connected_to_noisy_segment_check.sql) - if a vessel_id does not appear in the Product Vessel Info Summary table, the only reason this should happen is because the vessel_id is connected to only noisy segments.
+The example query allows users to input a vessel_id or ssvid and verify if the vessel_ids connected to the vessel have at least one non-noisy segment and should thus be included in the Product Vessel Info Summary table.

 ## Links

-+ [All Vessels data template documentation](https://docs.google.com/document/d/1zhYOFaur-XNv5i1q3cE-IGn84bcJRNAJqTya0BIBmQo/edit?pli=1): redundant in many ways to the GitWiki.
++ [Product Vessel Info Summary table data template documentation](https://docs.google.com/document/d/1YwEFUtSAIujy8j8BO1DFkg6kqu3xcP8T5yZW_SsBH1Q/edit): redundant in many ways to the GitWiki.
 Intended to flesh out field definitions and other data tables in a format accessible by non-github using staff.
++ [Outdated] All Vessels v2 resources
-+ [Vessel API link to All vessels](https://globalfishingwatch.atlassian.net/wiki/spaces/TD/pages/507084801/Vessel+Identity+API+flow): Diagram showing how All Vessels v2 fits within the work flow of the Vessel Identity API
+> * [Vessel API link to All vessels](https://globalfishingwatch.atlassian.net/wiki/spaces/TD/pages/507084801/Vessel+Identity+API+flow): Diagram showing how All Vessels v2 fits within the work flow of the Vessel Identity API
-+ [All Vessels v2 Confluence](https://globalfishingwatch.atlassian.net/wiki/spaces/TD/pages/509345793/How+to+generate+the+all+vessels+byyear+v2+v+table+prototype): Includes source tables and code used to populated All Vessels v2 table.
+> * [All Vessels v2 Confluence](https://globalfishingwatch.atlassian.net/wiki/spaces/TD/pages/509345793/How+to+generate+the+all+vessels+byyear+v2+v+table+prototype): Includes source tables and code used to populated All Vessels v2 table.
-+ [All Vessels v2 Tech Call slides](https://docs.google.com/presentation/d/1JqegdW8X4jjrkCVIF2ehukuI894BAQQgQ0Z7D0tOK-s/edit?usp=sharing): from bi weekly tech call presentation on July 27th
+> * [All Vessels v2 Tech Call slides](https://docs.google.com/presentation/d/1JqegdW8X4jjrkCVIF2ehukuI894BAQQgQ0Z7D0tOK-s/edit?usp=sharing): from bi weekly tech call presentation on July 27th 2023

 ## Updates
 Last updated on **September 30th, 2024**